AWS Global Infrastructure Map

 With millions of active customers and tens of thousands of partners globally, AWS has the largest and most dynamic ecosystem.
 Customers across virtually every industry and of every size, including start-ups, enterprises, and public sector organizations, are running every imaginable use case on AWS.

 Customers are increasingly choosing AWS to host their cloud-based infrastructure and realize increased performance, security, reliability, and scale wherever they go.
-For the ninth year in a row, AWS is evaluated as a Leader in Gartner's Magic Quadrant for Cloud Infrastructure as a Service, Worldwide, with the highest score in both axes of measurement— Ability to Execute and Completeness of Vision— among the top 6 vendors in the industry.
+For the tenth year in a row, AWS is evaluated as a Leader in the 2021 Gartner Magic Quadrant for Cloud Infrastructure and Platform Services, placed highest in both axes of measurement Ability to Execute and Completeness of Vision among the top 7 vendors named in the report.

 Security at AWS starts with our core infrastructure.
 Custom-built for the cloud and designed to meet the most stringent security requirements in the world, our infrastructure is monitored 24/7 to help ensure the confidentiality, integrity, and availability of your data.
 All data flowing across the AWS global network that interconnects our datacenters and Regions is automatically encrypted at the physical layer before it leaves our secured facilities.
 You can build on the most secure global infrastructure, knowing you always control your data, including the ability to encrypt it, move it, and manage retention at any time.

-AWS delivers the highest network availability of any cloud provider, with 7x fewer down time hours than the next largest cloud provider.* Each region is fully isolated and comprised of multiple AZ’s, which are fully isolated partitions of our infrastructure.
-To better isolate any issues and achieve high availability, you can partition applications across multiple AZ’s in the same region.
+AWS delivers the highest network availability of any cloud provider.
+Each region is fully isolated and comprised of multiple AZs, which are fully isolated partitions of our infrastructure.
+To better isolate any issues and achieve high availability, you can partition applications across multiple AZs in the same region.
 In addition, AWS control planes and the AWS management console are distributed across regions, and include regional API endpoints, which are designed to operate securely for at least 24 hours if isolated from the global control plane functions without requiring customers to access the region or its API endpoints via external networks during any isolation.

 The AWS Global Infrastructure is built for performance.
 AWS Regions offer low latency, low packet loss, and high overall network quality.
 This is achieved with a fully redundant 100 GbE fiber network backbone, often providing many terabits of capacity between Regions.
 AWS Local Zones and AWS Wavelength, with our telco providers, provide performance for applications that require single-digit millisecond latencies by delivering AWS infrastructure and services closer to end-users and 5G connected devices.
 Whatever your application needs, you can quickly spin up resources as you need them, deploying hundreds or even thousands of servers in minutes.